MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-authentication.md

 ### Error: "The directory service was unable to allocate a relative identifier"

 This error might occur if a domain controller that holds the RID Master FSMO role is unavailable or was removed from the domain and restored from backup.
-Confirm that all Domain Controllers are running and available.
+Confirm that all domain controllers are running and available.

 ### Error: "Cannot bind positional parameters because no names were given"